StanfordSpezi/SpeziTemplateApplication/README.md

 [![DOI](https://zenodo.org/badge/589846478.svg)](https://zenodo.org/badge/latestdoi/589846478)

 This repository contains the Spezi Template Application.
-It demonstrates using the [Spezi](https://github.com/StanfordSpezi/Spezi) framework template and builds on top of the [Stanford Biodesign Digital Health Template Application](https://github.com/StanfordBDHG/TemplateApplication).
+It demonstrates using the [Spezi](https://github.com/StanfordSpezi/Spezi) ecosystem and builds on top of the [Stanford Biodesign Digital Health Template Application](https://github.com/StanfordBDHG/TemplateApplication).

 > [!NOTE]
 > Do you want to try out the Spezi Template Application?
 You can download it to your iOS device using [TestFlight](https://testflight.apple.com/join/ipEezBY1)!